 At Casio, the human resources mission is organized around two themes: contributing to the development of the company through the growth of all employees based on their desire to always take on challenges and make improvements; and achieving both corporate development and employee growth under optimal conditions.

-Human Rights (Respect for Human Rights, Prohibition of Discrimination)
+Respect for Human Rights Casio has established a basic policy on respect for human rights.
+Casio works to raise awareness of human rights while thoroughly implementing the policy group-wide.
+Casio is also creating a framework for human rights due diligence.